sdavis3/ai-prompts/flat-illustrations.md

 ### Prompt: A minimalist flat illustration of a trumpet outlined in black on a gray background.

 ## Prompt 8
-### Prompt: A low detail flat illustration of a mountain landscale in earth tones.
+### Prompt: A low detail flat illustration of a mountain landscape in earth tones.

 ## Prompt 9
 ### Prompt: A simple purple hot air balloon in a flat cartoon style floating on a soft blue sky background.